akrherz/pacu/package-notes.md

 - the pa_download_dataspace() and pa_compute_vi() functions only issue warnings when verbose is TRUE.
 This helps when compiling reports.

+- check the "aoi" is an sf object in pa_download_dataspace

 ## 2024-11-22

 - Version 0.1.42